web-advanced-fall-2016/assignment-2-spec/README.md

 ### Requirments

 Your **single page application** must not get load and fetch students information all at once and at the initial load of the page, whereas, individual student information must be queried and fetched as per requested by user (when user navigates on a student).
 Your **single page application** must have right/left or up/down or any other format of controls to navigate through different students.
 Also, you can use [carousel](https://github.com/samantehrani/simple-carousel), [accordion](https://github.com/samantehrani/simple-accordion), [search box](), or [modal](https://github.com/samantehrani/simple-modal) user interface elements that we built in [assignment 1](https://github.com/web-advanced-fall-2016/assignment-1-spec).
 Or any other third-party UI Element.
+UI is up to you, be creative or not.
+You have a list of student information and you want to display them indivudualy.

 - You are **allowed to use JQuery**.
 That said, native [XMLHTTPRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) or [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is recommended.
 - You are **allowed to use third-party front-end frameworks** like [Bootstrap](http://getbootstrap.com/)/[Foundation](http://foundation.zurb.com/).